-20. Write a C program that implements the Insertion sort method to sort a given list of integers in ascending order.

-21. Write a C Program to implement selection sort.

-22. Write a C program that uses functions to perform the following operations: (i) To insert a sub-string into a given main string from a given position. (ii) To delete n characters from a given position in a given string.

-23. Write a C program to compare two files, printing the first line where they differ.

-24. Write a C program to reverse the first n characters in a file.
-The file name and n are specified on the command line.
-Use fseek() function

-25. Write a C program to merge two files into a third file (i.e., the contents of the first file Followed by those of the second are put in the third file)
+- 1. Write a C program that implements the Insertion sort method to sort a given list of integers in ascendingorder. - 2.
+Write a C program that uses functions to perform the following operations: - i.
+To insert a sub-string into a given main string from a givenposition. - ii.
+To delete n characters from a given position in a givenstring. - 3.
+Write a C program to compare two files, printing the first line where theydiffer. - 4.
+Write a C program to reverse the first n characters in a file.
+The file name and nare specified on the command line.
+Use fseek() function - 5.
+Write a C program to merge two files into a third file (i.e., the contents of the firstfile Followed by those of the second are put in the third file)

-Reference books :

-1. Byron Gottfried, Schaum's Outline of Programming with C, McGraw-Hill
+- 1. Byron Gottfried, Schaum's Outline of Programming with C, McGraw-Hill - 2.
+B.A.

-2. B.A.
 Forouzan and R.F.
-Gilberg C Programming and Data Structures, Cengage Learning, (3rd

-Edition)

-3. Brian W. Kernighan and Dennis M. Ritchie, The C Programming Language, Prentice Hall of India

-4. R.G.
-Dromey, How to solve it by Computer, Pearson (16th Impression)

-5. Programming in C, Stephen G. Kochan, Fourth Edition, Pearson Education.

-6. Herbert Schildt, C: The Complete Reference, Mc Graw Hill, 4th Edition
+Gilberg C Programming and Data Structures, CengageLearning, (3rdEdition) - 3.
+Brian W. Kernighan and Dennis M. Ritchie, The C Programming Language, Prentice Hall of India - 4.
+R.G.
+Dromey, How to solve it by Computer, Pearson (16thImpression) - 5.
+Programming in C, Stephen G. Kochan, Fourth Edition, PearsonEducation. - 6.
+Herbert Schildt, C: The Complete Reference, Mc Graw Hill, 4thEdition